Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 If DCFS becomes aware of a parent’s incarceration after reunification services are ordered, the parent has been convicted of a serious crime and will be incarcerated beyond the remaining months of the maximum reunification period, and reunification services would now be detrimental to the child, consider contacting County Counsel to request an order that family reunification services be terminated.

-Case Plan & Visitation
+Case Plan & Family Time

 • Parent was incarcerated for severe physical abuse upon a child.